 How to submit a demo to a Record label

-Once you learn how to make good music, sooner or later you might want to start releasing it on the label.
-We’ve prepared a guide for you on how to submit your demos to a label, and all dos and don’ts on your road to a successful record deal.
+Once you learn how to make good music, sooner or later you might want to start releasing it on the record label.
+We’ve prepared a guide for you on how to send the demo track to a label and get approved.

-So, what should you know before sending your tracks to a label?
+So, what should you know before sending your tracks?

-If you feel that your music writing skills are not good enough to please the labels you’ve got your eye on, you can consider the option of buying a track from ghost producers.
+Maybe your making skills are not good enough to please your track on the label but you can consider the option of buying a track from ghost producers.

-At the end of the day, the result will be the same, you will get a professionally made track under your name with all the commercial rights to it.
-And you won’t have to worry about quality because everything will be mixed and mastered at a high level.
-This way you will increase your chances of signing with a label.
-If this option works for you, go to Our Store, choose the track you like, and move on to the next step of sending the track to the label.
+The result will be the same: you will get a professionally made track under your name with all the commercial rights to it.
+You won’t have to worry about quality because everything will be done at a high level.
+This way you will get a good chance to sign with a label.
+If this option is ok for you, go to Our Store, choose the track you like, and move on to the next step of sending the track to the record label.

 Photos and bio

 Take good pictures of yourself.
-Professional conceptual photos will help you to make a good impression.
+Professional conceptual photos will help you to create a good impression.

-Write a short bio with basic info about you as an artist.
-Avoid writing about unnecessary things, that are not related to your artistic path.
+Write a few sentences with main info about yourself.
+Avoid writing about unnecessary things.
+Write only about your path as an artist.
 Tell more about your creativity and about yourself as a musician.
 The text should be easy to read.
-If you are not good with words, ask someone who’s a skilled writer to help you write an impressive bio for you.
+If you are not good with words, ask someone who’s a skilled writer to help you write an impressive text.

-Before sending your track to the label you want, make research and read their demo submission policy.
-Do not attach your track to the email.
-Better create a private playlist on SoundCloud, upload your music, and add the link to your email.
-If you’re wondering, how many songs should be on the demo, pick the best 3-4 tracks, that will be enough.
+Before sending your track, make research and read their submission policy.
+You should never attach the track to the email.
+It’s better to create a private playlist on SoundCloud with your tracks and add the link of this playlist to your mail text.
+Maybe you’re wondering, how many songs should be on the demo?
+Just pick the best 3-4 tracks, that will be enough.

-Introduce yourself in your email, write a short bio you’ve prepared beforehand, and add some photos.
-Describe why you will be a great fit to this label, add a link to your demo and ask for feedback.
-If you have a music video, don’t hesitate to add it too.
+Introduce yourself and add your text with a bio you’ve prepared beforehand.
+Also, add some photos.
+Describe why you think you’re a great fit for the label, add your private link with the demo track, and don’t forget to ask for feedback.

 When all is done, re-read your letter, checking if all the links are correct and working.
 Now you can send a letter.

-Wait for 7-10 days, and if there is no answer, send a second short letter as a reminder, writing something like “I sent you a letter earlier, and I hope you had time to read it and listen to my demo”.
+Wait for 7-10 days, and if there is no answer, send a second short letter just to remind them about your previous letter.

-It will be okay to send one or two follow-up letters, but don’t be too pushy.
-You have to remember that labels get a lot of emails with demos, and it takes time to listen to them.
-If your email was left unanswered, it means that your demo isn’t a good fit to the label.
+So it’s okay to send two follow-up letters, but not more.
+Record labels get many emails with demos, and it takes time to check all of them.
+If your letter stays unanswered, it means that the label is not interested in your track.

-The truth is, most of the submitted tracks get rejected.
-Getting rejected is a common thing; it’s just business.
-Labels are mostly focused on artists who are already working with them, so discovering new talents isn’t their main goal.
-If the label rejects you, thank them for their time, and ask for feedback on your tracks.
+You must know that most of the submitted tracks get rejected and it’s a common thing – it’s just business.
+Discovering new talents isn’t the main goal of the labels, they are focused on their current residents.
+If you receive a rejection, say “Thanks for your time, but can you leave feedback on my track, please?”.
 There’s no guarantee that they will answer you, but it’s worth trying.
-Moreover, if you have a good record in the future that may be suitable for this label, there’s a chance they remember you, so don’t give up!
+Moreover, if you have a good record in the future that may be suitable for this label, there’s a chance they remember you.

-Here are some tips that will help you avoid mistakes when submitting a demo to labels:
+We prepare some tips that will help you avoid mistakes:

-- Don’t attach your demo to the email; send links instead.
-Otherwise, your letter may end up in spam.
+- It’s a bad idea to attach your demo track to your letter; just add links to your track; Otherwise, your letter may end up in spam;

-If you’re submitting a demo to a label for the first time, you may get upset a lot or feel like giving up.
-Waiting for the response for weeks, getting rejected and other negative aspects can make you lose your motivation.
+If it’s your first submitting, you may get upset a lot or feel like giving up.
+Waiting for the response for weeks, getting rejected and other negative aspects – are the main reasons to lose motivation.

-But if at first you don’t succeed, try again.
+Maybe you have no success at this time, so try again.
+And try to never stop.
 Successful people don’t make excuses.
 They continue to try until they reach their goal.
 Sure, it can be exhausting, but it’s worth it.
 You have to keep working!
 Many artists fail just because they give up too soon.